emqx/blog/en/201912/emqx-rule-engine-series-11-store-messages-to-postgresql-database.md

 ### Create a resource

-Open EMQ X Dashboard, enter the **Resources**  page of the left menu, click the  **New** button, select the PostgreSQL resource type and complete the related configuration for resource creation.
+Open EMQX Dashboard, enter the **Resources**  page of the left menu, click the  **New** button, select the PostgreSQL resource type and complete the related configuration for resource creation.

 ![image20190725142933513.png](https://static.emqx.net/images/e71375bc88c1006c15cd8bd0b530a4fc.png)